 - Proven research capability and experience, if the grant is to be used to fund a research project.

-- A defined time period for the activity (for grants awarded in 2020 it is expected that the project will be completed by 1 September 2021).
+- A defined time-period for the activity (for grants awarded in 2021 it is expected that the project will be completed by 31 October 2022).

 - Evidence of additional/future funding to ensure project sustainability if catalytic funding is being sought.